 When you become a virtual English tutor, you’re able to teach students from all over the world.
 This means you’ll get to meet people from new places and learn about different cultures.

 Most of my students are in China and I’ve learned so much about their family traditions, holidays, and customs.

 It’s also fascinating to get a glimpse into the day-to-day life of my students and connect with them.
 Since most students take lessons at home, you get to interact with them in a place where they’re most comfortable.
 They’ll show you their toys, pets, and siblings.

 You’ll often get to chat with their parents and see what kinds of things they do around the house.
 I know it’s a cliche, but my students are pretty good teachers.

 10. Online Teachers Get to Wear Pajama Pants to Work!

 I couldn’t make a list of working online perks without including this one.
 In the last two years of teaching English online, I’ve worn pajama pants to work.
 Every.
 Single.
 Day.

 Let that sink in for a minute.

-Granted, the parts of you that can be seen on the camera (your face and shirt) should be professional and appropriate for class, but otherwise, you’re free to be as comfy cozy as you like.
+Granted, the parts of you that can be seen on the camera (your face, shirt…and the backdrop) should be professional and appropriate for class, but otherwise, you’re free to be as comfy cozy as you like.